weewoo14/weewoo14/README.md

 ### Hi there 👋

-I'm Haoshi (Owen) Wu, a Grade 10 Student at Laurel Heights Secondary School!
+I'm Haoshi (Owen) Wu, a Grade 11 Student at Laurel Heights Secondary School!

-🌱 I’m currently learning various problem-solving techniques to help me in my journey of competitive programming!
-My favorite data structure is a HashMap due to its versatility and helpfulness in various problems!
+🌱 I’m currently learning front and back-end web development, using HTML, Tailwind CSS, React, Flask, and MongoDB.

 🤔 I’m looking for help with the realm of cryptography, as even though the concept is fascinating, I feel I would do things wrong.